Tampa Car Accident Lawyer

 - Anderson Road and Waters Ave W

-Despite your best efforts to stay safe, there might be an increased risk of getting into a car accident at one of these crossroads in Tampa, FL.
+Despite your best efforts to stay safe, there might be an increased risk of getting into a car accident at one of these crossroads.
 Avoiding these areas, or having your teens steer clear, might help to reduce the odds of a crash.

 Collisions Can Result in Catastrophic, Life-Changing Injuries

-Crash injuries can vary, based on the specific details of your crash – the speed at which you’re traveling upon impact, the number and types of vehicles involved in the crash, and the type of car accident you’re in.
-At Roman & Gaynor, our Tampa car accident attorneys know that any injury can fundamentally change your life – now and for years to come.
+Crash injuries can vary, based on the specific details of your crash – the speed at which you’re traveling upon impact, the number and types of vehicles involved in the crash, and the type of accident you’re in.
+At Roman & Gaynor, our attorneys know that any injury can fundamentally change your life – now and for years to come.

-That’s why we fight to help car accident victims in Tampa recover compensation for all of their injuries, including:
+That’s why we fight to help injury victims recover compensation for all of their injuries, including:

 - Broken bones and fractures